JackEdwards-IT/c-scrabble/readme.txt

 /******************************************************************************
  * Student Name    :    Jack Edwards
  * RMIT Student ID :    S3727853
- *
- * Startup code provided by Paul Miller for use in "Programming in C",
- * Assignment 2, study period 2, 2020.
  *****************************************************************************/

 How do we use your program?
 ---------------------------